*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 17.

 Step 5 – Actin Filaments slide over Myosin

-1. The myosin head rotates due to the formation of cross-bridge, pulling the actin filaments to the centre of the A-band which is the H-zone
+1. The myosin head rotates due to the formation of a cross-bridge, pulling the actin filaments to the centre of the A-band, which is the H-zone

 3. Contraction of sarcomere occurs when the actin filaments are pulled in the opposite ends